Polymarket summary

 Prices are set through a central limit order book (CLOB), and the displayed price is typically the midpoint of the spread.

 You don’t have to wait for the final result.
 You can sell all or part of your position whenever you want.
-If Yes moves to $0.70 after a hot streak, you can sell and lock in $0.30 per share.
-You can also add more shares if you think that the price is still favorable for the expected outcome.
+If Yes moves to $0.70 after a hot streak, you can sell and lock in a small profit.
+You can also add more shares if you think the price remains favorable for the expected outcome.

 What also separates Polymarket from a sportsbook is the absence of a built-in vig.
 A typical book builds its margin into the odds, which is why you often see -110 on both sides of a spread.
-On Polymarket, prices come straight from the order book with no markup.
+As we highlight later in our Polymarket review, its prices are sourced directly from the order book with no markup.

-Polymarket offers one of the best prediction market promos: $20 in bonuses after depositing $20.
-Check out how it compares to other great offers in the industry, such as the ones available via the Kalshi promo code, OG.com promo code, Robinhood promo code, and FanDuel Predicts promo code.
+Polymarket offers one of the best prediction market promos: $50 in bonuses after making a deposit of at least $20.
+Check out how it compares to other great offers in the industry, such as the ones available via the Kalshi promo code, OG promo code, Robinhood promo code, and FanDuel Predicts promo code.

 How Polymarket works

 - Find a market: Browse the categories or search for a specific event.
-Every listing shows the current price, which tells you the crowd’s estimated probability.
+Every listing shows the current price, which tells you the estimated probability of the contract resolving correctly.

 - Make your move: Buy Yes or No shares at the listed price, or set a limit order at a level you prefer and wait for a match.
 All versions support marketable and resting limit orders.